Nebraska is a 2013 dramedy directed by Alexander Payne

 - Road Movie: For the first third or so.
 After Woody's head injury most of the action takes place in Hawthorne.

 - Shaggy Dog Story: Subverted somewhat.
 Woody doesn't get the million, but David buys him a new truck (albeit one with his name on it, since Woody can't drive) and an air compressor which Woody stated was what he would only buy with the money and convinces the people of Hawthorne that he won the million. and a Nice Hat.

 - Screw Politeness, I'm a Senior!: Kate, though it's implied she's been this blunt for as long as Woody has known her.

 - Those Two Bad Guys: Cole and Bart.

-- What Happened to the Mouse?: Though the film is quite good at wrapping up a lot of seemingly unrelated subplots and character details in its final scenes, we never do find out what happens with Dave and his ex-girlfriend Noel.
+- What Happened to the Mouse?: Though the film is quite good at wrapping up a lot of seemingly unrelated subplots and character details in its final scenes, we never do find out what happens with David and his ex-girlfriend Noel.

 - Yes, Except No: The sweepstakes contest is real, Woody just misread it thinking that he won said contest while the letter said that Woody was only considered for it.
 He gets a Nice Hat as a consolation prize, though.

 - Your Cheating Heart: Ed reveals that Woody cheated on Kate with a half-Native American girl, and that had Ed not stepped in Woody would have left Kate for her before David was born.
 David is more stunned than anything, but never holds it against his father and instead holds it against Ed for the racist (calling the girl a "Half-breed"), self serving way he brought it up, doing so just to get a piece of Woody's money.